jappeace/methods-homework/thesisideas.md

 Uhh isn't this like something to do with the Chomsky hierarchy? https://www.youtube.com/watch?v=224plb3bCog

-# Automated poop cleaning robot
-So that owners of dogs don't have to do it anymore

 # game balancing with GA
 you can use GA to play the game and see what are the outliers, from this you can construct an algortim that balances the current setup